andrew henderson menu

 Which countries have no taxes?

-Monaco, the UAE, the Bahamas and the Cayman Islands have no personal income tax and very low (or no) corporate taxes.
+Monaco, the UAE, the Bahamas and the Cayman Islands are some countries with no personal income tax and very low (or no) corporate taxes.

-The Bahamas and other Caribbean islands, like St Kitts and Nevis, are particularly easy for Americans due to proximity, no language barrier and straightforward investment-based residence options.
+The Bahamas and other Caribbean islands, like St Kitts and Nevis, are particularly easy for Americans due to their proximity, lack of language barrier and straightforward investment-based residence options.

-Which countries that do not have taxes are also easy to move to?
+Which tax-free countries are easy to move to?

 The Bahamas and the UAE are both tax-free and offer relatively simple residency options through property investment.